pydantic/pydantic/docs/concepts/serialization.md

 If `serialize_as_any` is set to `False` (which is the default), the model will be serialized using the schema, which means that fields present in a subclass but not in the original schema will be ignored.

+!!! question "Why is this flag useful?"
+    Sometimes, you want to make sure that no matter what fields might have been added in subclasses, the serialized object will only have the fields listed in the original type definition.
+    This can be useful if you add something like a `password: str` field in a subclass that you don't want to accidentally include in the serialized output.

 For example:

 ```py